PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 see certain workflows within the project and you are not an Architect on the project, then they might be hidden to your viewing role.

 The status of the workflow will be displayed if it is running, has a warning or error, or completed normally.
 The creation and update dates are also shown along with who created or updated the workflow.
-In addition, the total size of the workflow is also displayed which includes all of the workflow specific tables.

 Creating
 -----------

-Once you navigate to the **Workflows** table and select the project in which you would like to create a new workflow, click on the **New Workflow** button.
+Once you navigate to the **Workflows** tab in a project, click on the **New Workflow** button.
 This will open a form where you can enter in the details of the workflow including the name and memo.

 In addition, you can set a remediation workflow to run if the workflow ends in an error.
-A remediation workflow does not need to be set but can be useful for sending notifications or to trigger other processes that may automatically remediate failures.
+A remediation workflow does not need to be set but can be useful for sending notifications or triggering other processes that may automatically remediate failures.

 Once the form is complete, click on the **Create** button and the new workflow will be added to the project.